svanas/diabether/README.md

 The world's first blockchain-enabled insulin calculator for type 1 diabetics

+Click [here](https://medium.com/@svanas/introducing-diabether-e2b5ce983d27) for the whitepaper, or read the below summary.

 ## What is Diabether?

 Diabether is a mobile app for any patient with type 1 diabetes who uses an insulin pen (not an insulin pump).